jpmcWorkers/jpmcWorkers.github.io/docs/openletter.md

 who consistently meet key performance indicators (KPIs).
 Indeed our own CFO, Jeremy Barron,
 [declared publicly that attrition is bad for business and leads to negative effects.](https://www.barrons.com/livecoverage/chase-wells-fargo-bank-america-citi-earnings/card/jpmorgan-cfo-says-firm-isn-t-hoping-office-push-prompts-attrition-UcpzAPU4dZikOvwkZ6sk)

+An increasing number of workers have their suspicions about the true motives behind RTO.
+One-quarter of top corporate leaders and nearly one-fifth of HR executives have said the quiet part out loud:
+[They hope RTO mandates lead to “voluntary turnover.”] (https://www.kornferry.com/insights/this-week-in-leadership/using-rto-to-cut-staff)
+If there's any of this going on under the covers at JPMC, then we ask:
 Who will train the next generation of workers?
 How many recruit-level mistakes will go unmitigated by a departed expert before something goes [Knight-Capital-style?](https://www.henricodolfing.com/2019/06/project-failure-case-study-knight-capital.html)